gpshead/epaper-circuitpython/README.md

 (no hardware partial update support, ~6 seconds to update).
 * The monochrome 2.13" and 2.9" Waveshare e-Paper display modules (these have partial update support and take ~1-2 seconds to update).
-* The duochrome 2.13" color Waveshare e-Paper display modules (red or yellow).
+* The duochrome 2.13" color Waveshare e-Paper display modules (these take ~20 seconds to update; sorting microscopic pigmented balls is not a fast).

 Based on my reading I *suspect* the interfaces for the above cover all of the SPI connected Waveshare display types but others have not yet been tested.